Hafiz11995/DataAnalytics-Assessment-/README.md

 # DataAnalytics-Assessment

 ## Overview
-This repository contains my solutions to the SQL assessment questions, showing my proficiency in data retrieval, aggregation, joins, and analysis across multiple tables using MySQL application.
+This repository showcases my solutions to a series of SQL assessment questions.
+Each solution demonstrates my ability to analyze and transform data using MySQL, focusing on data aggregation, joins, filtering, and logic implementation across multiple tables.
+The tasks reflect real-world data analysis challenges, including customer segmentation, transaction behavior, account activity monitoring, and lifetime value estimation.

-## Question Explanations
+---

+## Assessment Questions & Solutions

 ### 1. High-Value Customers with Multiple Products

+**Challenge**:
+- Did not initially use conditional aggregation (`CASE WHEN`) correctly to count each plan type
+- Miscounted the number of plans by counting transactions instead of distinct plan IDs
+- Inconsistently applied kobo-to-currency conversion

 **Approach**:
-- Identified customers with both savings (`is_regular_savings = 1`) and investment plans (`is_a_fund = 1`)
-- Used conditional aggregation with `COUNT(DISTINCT CASE WHEN...)` to count each plan type separately
+- Used `COUNT(DISTINCT CASE WHEN...)` for accurate savings and investment plan counts
-- Calculated total deposits by summing `confirmed_amount` (converted from kobo)
+- Applied currency conversion consistently on `confirmed_amount`
-- Filtered for active, non-deleted plans with successful transactions
+- Filtered for non-deleted, active plans and successful transactions
-- Key insight: The `LEFT JOIN` with transaction status check ensures we only count funded plans
+- Used `LEFT JOIN` to ensure only funded plans were included in the count

-**Challenges**:
-- Initially didn't use conditional aggregation 'CASE WHEN' to count each plan
-- Initially miscounted plans by not using `DISTINCT`, counting transactions instead
-- Resolved by properly counting distinct plan IDs for each type
-- Had to ensure kobo-to-currency conversion was applied consistently
+---

 ### 2. Transaction Frequency Analysis

+**Challenge**:
+- Initially used subqueries instead of CTEs for transaction and activity month calculations
+- Analyzed customer activity over their entire history instead of focusing on recent 12 months
+- Overlooked edge cases where transactions occurred in the same month

 **Approach**:
-- Created a CTE to calculate transaction counts and active months per customer
+- Created a CTE to calculate transaction counts and distinct active months
-- Limited analysis to the past 12 months for recency
+- Limited analysis to the past 12 months using date filtering
-- Categorized customers into bands based on monthly transaction averages
-- Used `DATE_FORMAT` to group by month while preserving year
-- Key insight: The `GREATEST(active_months, 1)` prevents division by zero for new customers
+- Used `GREATEST(active_months, 1)` to avoid division by zero

-**Challenges**:
-- Initially use Sub-query instead of CTE to calculate transaction counts and active months per customer
-- Originally calculated frequency over entire history rather than recent activity
-- Fixed by adding the 12-month filter and counting distinct active months
-- Had to handle edge cases where customers had transactions in the same month
+- Grouped data using `DATE_FORMAT` for accurate monthly aggregation
+- Categorized customers by transaction frequency band

+---

 ### 3. Account Inactivity Alert

+**Challenge**:
+- Initially missed plans with zero transactions (i.e., NULL last transaction dates)
+- Misunderstood business rules around active account criteria

 **Approach**:
-- Identified active plans (`status_id = 1`, `is_deleted = 0`) with no recent transactions
+- Selected only plans marked as active (`status_id = 1`) and not deleted
-- Used `LEFT JOIN` with transaction status filter to find last activity date
+- Used `LEFT JOIN` to identify last transaction date per plan
-- Calculated inactivity period with `DATEDIFF`
+- Calculated inactivity period using `DATEDIFF`
-- Classified plan types using conditional logic
-- Key insight: The `HAVING` clause catches both truly inactive accounts and those with no transactions
+- Included logic to catch both dormant accounts and those with no activity using `HAVING`

-**Challenges**:
-- Initially missed including plans with zero transactions (NULL dates)
-- Solved by adding the `last_transaction_date IS NULL` condition
-- Had to verify the business definition of "active" accounts
+- Categorized plan types with conditional logic

+---

 ### 4. Customer Lifetime Value (CLV) Estimation

+**Challenge**:
+- Faced syntax issues using MySQL date functions like `TIMESTAMPDIFF`
+- Initially forgot to convert amounts from kobo to currency in revenue calculations
+- Risked division-by-zero errors in tenure-based calculations

 **Approach**:
-- Calculated account tenure using `TIMESTAMPDIFF` in months
+- Used `TIMESTAMPDIFF` to compute customer tenure in months
-- Counted successful transactions with positive amounts
-- Implemented the CLV formula: `(transactions/tenure) * 12 * (0.1% of total value)`
+- Calculated CLV using the formula: `(transactions/tenure) * 12 * (0.1% of total value)`
-- Added safeguards against division by zero with `GREATEST`
+- Handled NULLs using `COALESCE`, and used `GREATEST` to safeguard against division by zero
-- Key insight: The `COALESCE` ensures NULL transaction sums default to zero

-**Challenges**:
-- Initially had issues with MySQL date functions syntax
-- Verified proper usage of `TIMESTAMPDIFF` through MySQL documentation
-- Had to carefully handle the kobo-to-currency conversion in the profit calculation
+- Ensured all monetary values were converted from kobo to standard currency

+---

 ## Technical Considerations

-1. **Performance Optimizations**:
-   - Added appropriate JOIN conditions LIKE INNER JOIN and LEFT JOIN in the ON clause rather than WHERE
-   - Used indexing-friendly filtering (e.g., on `transaction_status`)
-   - Limited date ranges where applicable

-2. **Data Quality**:
+- **Performance Optimization**: Used `INNER JOIN` and `LEFT JOIN` appropriately within `ON` clauses, applied date range filters, and ensured indexing compatibility by filtering on `transaction_status`
+- **Data Quality Assurance**: Used `COALESCE` to handle missing values, protected formulas from division-by-zero errors, and verified the definition of business terms like â€œactive accountâ€

+---

+## Summary
+This assessment demonstrates my practical skills in using SQL to solve complex business problems.
+I showed the ability to:

+- Correctly analyze customer behaviors and plan usage
+- Segment and categorize user activity over time
-   - Handled NULL values with `COALESCE`
+- Identify dormant accounts with precision
-   - Protected against division by zero
-   - Verified business rules for active/inactive statuses
+- Estimate customer value using tenure and revenue patterns

+Throughout, I emphasized accurate logic, performance-conscious querying, and robustness in handling real-world data irregularities.